pulumi/foundational-training/module-09-policy-as-code/exercises/README.md

     pulumi preview
     ```

-    Notice how the policy packs are run without having to specify the `--policy-pack` flag.
+    Notice how the policy packs are run without specifying the `-`-policy-pack` flag.
 1. Delete your policy group.

 ### Exploring the Default Policy Group